Berlin: 20th to 21st centuries

-All four Allies shared administrative responsibilities for Berlin.
-However, in 1948, when the Western Allies extended the currency reform in the Western zones of Germany to the three western sectors of Berlin, the Soviet Union imposed a blockade on the access routes to and from West Berlin, which lay entirely inside Soviet-controlled territory.
+All four Allies of World War II shared administrative responsibilities for Berlin.
+However, in 1948, when the Western Allies extended the currency reform in the Western zones of Germany to the three western sectors of Berlin, the Soviet Union imposed the Berlin Blockade on the access routes to and from West Berlin, which lay entirely inside Soviet-controlled territory.
 The Berlin airlift, conducted by the three western Allies, overcame this blockade by supplying food and other supplies to the city from June 1948 to May 1949.
 In 1949, the Federal Republic of Germany was founded in West Germany and eventually included all of the American, British and French zones, excluding those three countries' zones in Berlin, while the Marxist–Leninist German Democratic Republic was proclaimed in East Germany.
 West Berlin officially remained an occupied city, but it politically was aligned with the Federal Republic of Germany despite West Berlin's geographic isolation.
 Airline service to West Berlin was granted only to American, British and French airlines.

 The founding of the two German states increased Cold War tensions.
 West Berlin was surrounded by East German territory, and East Germany proclaimed the Eastern part as its capital, a move the western powers did not recognize.
 East Berlin included most of the city's historic center.
 The West German government established itself in Bonn.
 In 1961, East Germany began to build the Berlin Wall around West Berlin, and events escalated to a tank standoff at Checkpoint Charlie.
 West Berlin was now de facto a part of West Germany with a unique legal status, while East Berlin was de facto a part of East Germany.
 John F. Kennedy gave his "Ich bin ein Berliner" speech on 26 June 1963, in front of the Schöneberg city hall, located in the city's western part, underlining the US support for West Berlin.
 Berlin was completely divided.
 Although it was possible for Westerners to pass to the other side through strictly controlled checkpoints, for most Easterners, travel to West Berlin or West Germany was prohibited by the government of East Germany.
-In 1971, a Four-Power agreement guaranteed access to and from West Berlin by car or train through East Germany.
+In 1971, a Four-Power Agreement guaranteed access to and from West Berlin by car or train through East Germany.